 Source: 2008 Mac Sales Statistics

 The most successful marketers have a strong understanding of consumer behavior, and recognize the motivating factors that take people from wanting a product or service, to actually buying it.
 Effective advertising appeals to a consumer on either an emotional or a rational level, depending on whether they want or need the product.
-To learn more about the link between psychology and marketing, click here.

 Content Production Manager

 A content production manager oversees the development and creation of advertising components, such as radio and television commercials, print ads, and digital content.
 These professionals usually manage a creative team, and may work with external production providers, such as film crews.
 Content production managers require a strong understanding of consumer psychology in order to create effective marketing materials.
 Learn more about Content Production Managers.